Legal regulations in the home office for employers and employees

 Lendis: In your opinion, what direction could legislation take, especially when looking at other European countries, e.g. in Spain, employers have been obliged to cover the costs of employees' home office equipment?

-Knuth: In Germany, employers already have a fairly comprehensive obligation to bear the costs.
-In principle, this only does not apply if home office is approved at the request of the employee.
+Knuth: In Germany, there is already a fairly comprehensive obligation for the employer to bear costs.
+In principle, this only does not apply if the home office is approved at the instigation of the employee.

-In addition to the right of employees to work outside the company for at least 24 days a year, the Federal Minister of Labor's draft law also provides for an obligation on the part of the employer to digitally record working hours.
-According to the BMAS, employers would only be allowed to refuse employees' entitlement for "compelling operational reasons".
-This would primarily affect companies in which mobile working is de facto not possible (e.g. bakeries or craft businesses).
-Trade unions, works councils and staff councils are also to be given an enforceable right of co-determination with regard to the introduction and organization of mobile working.
-If a corresponding law is passed at all in this legislative period, it is also conceivable that a "reasonableness limit" will be introduced - similar to the entitlement to bridging part-time work - so that an entitlement to mobile working would only exist above a certain number of employees.
-It is also unclear whether the draft law will also make the rigid regulations of the Working Hours Act more flexible.
+In addition to an employee's entitlement to a workplace outside the company of at least 24 days per year, the draft law of the Federal Minister of Labor also provides for an obligation for the employer to digitally record working time.
+According to the BMAS's ideas, the employer should only be allowed to reject the employee's claim for "compelling operational reasons".
+This would primarily affect companies in which mobile work is not actually possible (e.g. bakeries or craft businesses).
+Trade unions, works councils and staff councils should also have an enforceable right of co-determination with regard to the introduction and design of mobile work.
+If a corresponding law is passed at all during this legislative period, it is also conceivable that – similar to the entitlement to part-time work on a bridge – a "reasonableness limit" will be introduced, so that an entitlement to mobile work would only exist from a certain number of employees.
+It is also open whether the draft law will also lead to a flexibilization of the rigid regulations of the Working Hours Act.

 Lendis: Thank you for the interview!